-So today I want to talk about the massive cast of character.
-I am talking about main and secondary characters (not the odd village baker passing through a random scene, never to be heard from again).
+So today I want to talk about dealing with a massive cast of character.
+I am talking about main and secondary characters (not the odd village baker passing through a random scene never to be heard from again).

 If you’re not sure what I mean by a large cast of characters, think Lord of the Rings.
-As well as the main cast of the Fellowship, there were additional characters that came in and hung around for a while, fleshed out and with their own thread in the plot.
+As well as the main cast of the Fellowship, there were also additional characters that came in and hung around for a while.
+They were fleshed out and with their own thread in the plot.

 My Large Cast

 The fantasy novel I have left floundering in a drawer (at 220,000 words… I really should get back to that) had a large cast.